anpipie/push-button-app/README.md

 * UI background image by Gerd Altmann / Pixabay

 ## Updates
-* 27/2/2020 gameplay logics (awarding points to player) are now separated into game.js
+* 27/2/2020 gameplay logics (awarding points to player) are now separated into gameResults.js
 * 28/2/2020 Edited the UI.
 As a result this Push-Button-game evolved into Job-Hunt-game ;)
+* 29/2/2020 Counter functions are now in gameCounter.js.
+Added rate limiting for PUT requests.